Duo Two-Factor: Frequently Asked Questions

 How can I update my device or phone number for authentication?

-In order to add, remove, or update a phone number or device, please contact the Technology Service Desk at 973-275-2222 or firstname.lastname@example.org
+In order to add, remove, or update a phone number or device, follow the steps in this guide or contact the Technology Service Desk at 973-275-2222 or firstname.lastname@example.org